Shahriar127/Shahriar127/README.md

 <tr>
 <td>

-Hi, I'm **Shahriar Jubair** — a **Computer Science and Engineering** student at **Mawlana Bhashani Science & Technology University**.
+I'm **Shahriar Jubair** — a Computer Science and Engineering student at Mawlana Bhashani Science & Technology University.
-I’m passionate about building full-stack web applications, with a strong interest in backend logic and clean UI design.
+I’m passionate about **AI-first engineering** and building full-stack applications using **Java (Spring Boot) and PHP (Laravel)**.
+I also explore Android development with Jetpack Compose and am actively diving into AI, AI agents, and RAG systems, along with modern practices like CI/CD, Docker, and cloud deployment.

 </td>
 <td>